 Justina Trim recently graduated from Georgia State University with a bachelor’s in Sociology, a concentration in Race and Urban Studies, and a Psychology minor.
 Hailing from the Caribbean (St. Lucia) and FL, she has done community organizing for cultural and inclusive education, and hosted workshops on youth empowerment and the intersection between race and gender.
 Her passion for black feminism, social justice, and human rights has been lifelong.
 Justina is now working with Leah Jones to develop and co-lead SisterSong local grassroots Trust Black Women programming.

-Omisade Burney-Scott is a black, Southern, feminist, mother and healer with decades of experience in nonprofit leadership, philanthropy, and social justice.
-A SisterSong Member and Principal of Ananse Consulting, she is grounded in an analysis of systems of oppression, and has trained extensively in identity politics, intersectionality, and liberatory organizing practices.
-Omisade sees herself as an Organizational Development Midwife facilitating major transitions that social justice nonprofits and groups must make in order to remain relevant, responsive, intentional, healthy, and sustainable.
-Her expertise includes: program management, project design, community building, facilitation of learning communities, nonprofit executive coaching, curriculum development, and asset-based community development training and coaching.
+Omisade is a black, Southern, feminist, mother and healer with decades of experience in nonprofit leadership, philanthropy, and social justice.
+Grounded in an analysis of systems of oppression; she has trained extensively in identity politics, intersectionality and liberatory organizing practices.
+Omisade sees herself as an Organizational Development Midwife, facilitating major transitions that social justice nonprofits and groups must make in order to remain relevant, responsive, intentional, healthy and sustainable.
 As a healer, she is particularly skilled in creating safe and open spaces that facilitate people to dig down deep into their own power and create their own solutions.
-She will help SisterSong coordinate regional strategies, build relationships across movements, and coordinate partnerships and coalitions.
-Omisade earned her bachelor’s in communications from the University of North Carolina, Chapel Hill.
+She is the Director of Strategic Partnerships and Advocacy for SisterSong, a women of color Reproductive Justice collective.

 Shinetta Terriquez is an office professional with a passion for numbers and over 18 years of accounting and administrative experience.
 She has worked for many fortune 500 companies including GA Power, Aramark, MKRC Properties, National Mediation Group, The Stanley Works, Southern Regional Hospital, and Grady Memorial.
 Her experience includes creating access databases, policies and procedures, and data analysis, as well as EOM reports, financial statements, and 1099's.
 One of her greatest accomplishments was setting up a processing system that allowed for commissions, payroll, and yearly projection to be generated for Turner Field.
 Shinetta earned her Accounting Degree from Atlanta Technical College and is certified as a payroll accounting specialist, computerized accounting specialist, and office accounting specialist.